Yoko Wanibuchi: Political career

 Wanibuchi was elected for the first time in 2004.

 She has served as a member of the House of Councillors for 1 term and was a State Secretary in the Ministry of Education, Culture, Sports, Science and Technology under the cabinets of Yoshihide Suga, as well as in the first and second cabinets of Fumio Kishida.

-Since October 2024, she has been the Deputy Minister of Health, Labour and Welfare.
+In October 2024, she was appointed as Deputy Minister of Health, Labour and Welfare.